-KIM BUDIL is the 13th director in the history of Lawrence Livermore National Laboratory.
-She also serves as president of Lawrence Livermore National Security (LLNS), LLC.
-Budil leads a workforce of approximately 7,400 employees and manages an annual operating budget of approximately $2.7 billion.
-As director, Budil sets the strategic vision for the Laboratory and exercises broad delegated powers to ensure successful execution of programs and operations to advance science and technology for the nation and to maintain an outstanding and diverse workforce.
-The director leads the development and implementation of the Laboratory’s scientific vision, goals and objectives, and serves as the Laboratory’s highest-level liaison with DOE, NNSA, the LLNS Board of Governors, the University of California and other government, public and private organizations.
+KIMBERLY S. BUDIL sets the strategic vision for Lawrence Livermore National Laboratory and exercises broad delegated powers to ensure successful execution of programs and operations to enhance national security through application of cutting edge science and technology and to maintain an outstanding and diverse workforce.
+She leads the development and implementation of the Laboratory’s scientific vision, goals and objectives and serves as the Laboratory’s highest-level liaison with the Department of Energy, National Nuclear Security Administration, the LLNS Board of Governors, the University of California and other government, public and private organizations.
 Read More about Kim Budil

 HUBAN GOWADIA is the principal associate director for Global Security.
 She is responsible for programs that support international and domestic security, overseeing the Laboratory's responsibilities in intelligence analysis, energy security, nonproliferation, nuclear counterterrorism and addressing chemical, biological and explosive threats.
 Gowadia has more than 20 years of experience supporting national security, and has served at the highest levels of government including multiple organizations in the Department of Homeland Security and the Federal Aviation Administration.
 During the recent presidential transition, as acting administrator for the Transportation Security Administration, she led a workforce of more than 60,000 employees charged with protecting U.S. transportation systems and the traveling public.
 Prior to that she served as the presidentially appointed director of the Domestic Nuclear Detection Office at the Department of Homeland Security.
 Gowadia received her bachelor's degree in aerospace engineering from the University of Alabama and her doctorate in mechanical engineering from Pennsylvania State University.